Radial M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power Bases for Multidimensional Singularities

-\paragraph{Key findings.} Increasing from $K=6$ to $K=8$ provides no significant improvement, with mean error 22.7\% compared with 23.1\%, suggesting that six exponent terms are sufficient for single-charge problems.
+\paragraph{Effect of Number of Exponents \texorpdfstring{($K$)}{(K)}} Table~\ref{tab:exp3d_ablation_K} compares RMN with $K=6$ and $K=8$ exponent terms under full PINN training.
+Increasing from $K=6$ to $K=8$ provides no significant improvement, with mean error 22.7\% compared with 23.1\%, suggesting that six exponent terms are sufficient for single-charge problems.
 RMN maintains high parameter efficiency with only 13--17 parameters compared to 264,449 for MLP\@.
 Both $K=6$ and $K=8$ achieve flux errors of order $10^{-5}$, demonstrating robust physics constraint satisfaction.
 MLP shows high variance with std 173\% and frequent training failures in the full PINN setting.
 This instability arises from competing objectives in the multi-component loss: the PDE residual requires accurate second derivatives near a singularity, while the flux constraint requires precise gradient integration on small spheres.
 In contrast, RMN contains the harmonic radial term $r^{-1}$ as a special case in 3D since $\Delta r^{-1} = 0$ away from the center, which provides a physics-aligned inductive bias for stable optimization.